datatrails/datatrails-python/docs/runner/events_create.rst

 Events Create Story Runner YAML ...........................................

-'asset_label' must match the asset_label setting when the asset was created in a previous creation step (action is either 'ASSETS_CREATE' or 'ASSETS_CREATE_IF_NOT_EXISTS').
+:code:`asset_label` must match the :code:`asset_label` setting when the asset was created in a previous creation step (action is either :code:`ASSETS_CREATE` or :code:`ASSETS_CREATE_IF_NOT_EXISTS`).

-The optional 'attachments' setting uploads the attachments to archivist and the response added to the event before posting.
+The optional :code:`attachments` setting uploads the attachments to archivist and the response added to the event before posting.

-The optional 'location' setting creates the location if it does not exist and adds it to the event.
+The optional :code:`location` setting creates the location if it does not exist and adds it to the event.

-The optional 'sbom' setting uploads the sbom to archivist and the response added to the event before posting. (see second example below)
+The optional :code:`sbom` setting uploads the sbom to archivist and the response added to the event before posting. (see second example below)

 An example when opening a door in Paris: